rdlauer/articles/blues/hammer-of-blues/hammer.md

 # Next-Level ML & IoT Workshop with Hammer of Blues (Wireless)

 With in-person developer events back in style (I didn't just jinx it did I? 😬), it's time to release two years of our pent-up creative energy!
-Likely (in my opinion) the greatest piece of workshop hardware ever created, I'd like to introduce you to the Hammer of Blues:
+I'd like to introduce you to the Hammer of Blues, likely (in my opinion) the greatest piece of workshop hardware ever created:

 ![the hammer of blues](blues-hammer.gif)